Granny Smith

-The Granny Smith, also known as a green apple or sour apple, is an apple cultivar which originated in Australia in 1868.
+The Granny Smith is an apple cultivar that originated in Australia in 1868.
 It is named after Maria Ann Smith, who propagated the cultivar from a chance seedling.
 The tree is thought to be a hybrid of Malus sylvestris, the European wild apple, with the domesticated apple Malus domestica as the polleniser.

 The fruit is hard, firm and with a light green skin and crisp, juicy flesh.
 The flavour is tart and acidic.
 It remains firm when baked, making it a popular cooking apple used in pies, where it can be sweetened.
 The apple goes from being completely green to turning yellow when overripe.
-The US Apple Association reported in 2019 that the Granny Smith was the third most popular apple in the United States of America.
+USApple Association reported in 2019 that the Granny Smith was the third most popular apple in the United States.

 History

 The Granny Smith cultivar originated in Eastwood, New South Wales, Australia (now a suburb of Sydney) in 1868.
 Its discoverer, Maria Ann Smith (née Sherwood), had emigrated to the district from Beckley, East Sussex in 1839 with her husband Thomas.
 They purchased a small orchard in the area in 1855–1856 and began cultivating fruit, for which the area was a well known centre in colonial Australia.
 Smith had eight children and was a prominent figure in the district, earning the nickname "Granny" Smith in her advanced years.

 The first description of the origin of the Granny Smith apple was not published until 1924.
 In that year, Farmer and Settler published the account of a local historian who had interviewed two men who had known Smith.
 One of those interviewed recalled that, in 1868, he (then twelve years old) and his father had been invited to Smith's farm to inspect a chance seedling that had sprung near a creek.
 Smith had dumped there, among the ferns, the remains of French crab-apples that had been grown in Tasmania.
 Another story recounted that Smith had been testing French crab-apples for cooking, and, throwing the apple cores out her window as she worked, had found that the new cultivar had sprung up underneath her kitchen windowsill.
 Whatever the case, Smith took it upon herself to propagate the new cultivar on her property, finding the apples good for cooking and for general consumption.
 Having "all the appearances of a cooking apple," they were not tart but instead were "sweet and crisp to eat."
 She took a stall at Sydney's George Street market, where the apples stored "exceptionally well and became popular" and "once a week sold her produce there."